Welcome from our Chief Executive, Adam Sampson:

 “Welcome to St Elizabeth’s – a vibrant community supporting people with epilepsy and other profound disabilities towards an independent and fulfilled life.
 It is – and I can say this because I have only recently joined it – a truly amazing place, combining the best of new therapies and technologies with a century-old tradition of care and expertise.
 But we are not standing still.
 As a new CEO of a newly independent charity, I am eager to help us develop even further: expanding our reach and deepening our offer.
 The next few years for St Elizabeth’s will be very exciting.
 We hope you can join us on our journey!”

-Based across 68 acres of beautiful countryside, St Elizabeth's is the only national charity supporting children and adults of all ages with epilepsy and other complex medical conditions, the severity of which impacts upon their health, social, learning and emotional development.
+Based across 68 acres of beautiful countryside, St Elizabeth's is the only national charity supporting children and adults of all ages with epilepsy and other complex medical conditions, the severity of which impacts upon their health, social, behaviour, learning and emotional development.
 We offer access to high-quality, individualised care, education and leisure opportunities, helping everyone to live their lives to the fullest.

 Over the past 115 years, St Elizabeth's has grown and developed to comprise a non-maintained special School for both boarders and day students, a specialist Further Education College, domiciliary care for College learners, residential care with nursing for 102 adults across 12 purpose built bungalows and adult respite care, a comprehensive Day Opportunities programme for residents and day clients and 24 hour health provision provided by specialist nurses and therapists.